 Not only are spotted couches an eye-sore, but they just “feel” like they need to be cleaned as well.
-By following a few simple and easy to do steps, you can stay on top of the stains and keep them minimized with ease!
+By following a few simple and easy to do steps, you can stay on top of the stains, find that cleaning motivation, and keep them minimized with ease!

 Know Your Microfiber